Cent. Conn. St. visits Tynes and Maine - WTOP News

 Bangor, Maine; Saturday, 2 p.m.
 EST

-BOTTOM LINE: Maine faces the Central Connecticut State Blue Devils after Kellen Tynes scored 21 points in Maine’s 74-65 victory against the Boston University Terriers.
+BOTTOM LINE: Maine faces the Central Connecticut State Blue Devils after Kellen Tynes scored 21 points in Maine’s 74-65 win against the Boston University Terriers.

 The Black Bears are 2-1 on their home court.
-Maine ranks ninth in the America East in rebounding with 29.0 rebounds.
-Peter Filipovity leads the Black Bears with 6.7 boards.
+Maine has a 3-4 record against opponents above .500.

-The Blue Devils are 1-4 on the road.
+The Blue Devils have gone 1-4 away from home.
 Cent.
 Conn.
-St. averages 73.4 points while outscoring opponents by 4.3 points per game.
+St. is 1-5 against opponents with a winning record.

-Maine’s average of 5.8 made 3-pointers per game is 1.1 fewer made shots on average than the 6.9 per game Cent.
+Maine averages 70.5 points per game, 1.4 more points than the 69.1 Cent.
 Conn.
 St. allows.
 Cent.
 Conn.
-St. averages 6.9 made 3-pointers per game this season, 1.4 more made shots on average than the 5.5 per game Maine gives up.
+St. has shot at a 45.4% rate from the field this season, 2.9 percentage points higher than the 42.5% shooting opponents of Maine have averaged.

-TOP PERFORMERS: Jaden Clayton is averaging eight points, 4.2 assists and 1.7 steals for the Black Bears.
-Tynes is averaging 15.5 points over the last 10 games for Maine.
+TOP PERFORMERS: Tynes is averaging 14.5 points, 3.7 assists and two steals for the Black Bears.
+Ja’Shonte Wright-McLeish is averaging 2.2 made 3-pointers over the last 10 games for Maine.

-Allan Jeanne-Rose is shooting 60.8% and averaging 15.3 points for the Blue Devils.
-Kellen Amos is averaging 10.3 points for Cent.
+Kellen Amos is shooting 25.6% from beyond the arc with 1.4 made 3-pointers per game for the Blue Devils, while averaging 10.3 points and 3.8 assists.
+Allan Jeanne-Rose is averaging 15.3 points for Cent.
 Conn.
 St..

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.